schuang/advanced-python-series/workshop-1/20-class-3.md

 ## Abstract Classes: Defining a Contract (The Python Equivalent of C++ Virtual Classes)

-For those unfamiliar with the C++ term, the core idea is about creating a "contract" or a "template" for other classes to follow.
-Sometimes you want to define a general parent class that should not be used on its own, but instead serves as a blueprint that guarantees all of its child classes will have a consistent structure and a specific set of methods.
-This is a cornerstone of building large, reliable software systems.
+Core idea: create a "contract" or "template" for other classes to follow.
+Define a general parent class that should not be used on its own, but serves as a blueprint guaranteeing all child classes have consistent structure and specific methods.
+Cornerstone of building large, reliable software systems.

-In C++, this is often done using "abstract base classes" with "pure virtual functions."
-Python provides the exact same functionality through its built-in `abc` (Abstract Base Class) module.
+C++ does this with "abstract base classes" and "pure virtual functions."
+Python provides the same functionality through the built-in `abc` (Abstract Base Class) module.

 ### Defining a "Contract"

-Imagine we are modeling different force fields.
-We know that every valid force field must be able to calculate the energy of a system.
-We want to enforce this rule in our code.
+Modeling different force fields.
+Every valid force field must calculate the energy of a system.
+We want to enforce this rule in code.

-We can create an abstract `ForceField` class that has an "abstract method" called `calculate_energy`.
+Create an abstract `ForceField` class with an "abstract method" called `calculate_energy`.
 This class acts as a contract.
-You cannot create an instance of `ForceField` itself.
-You can only create instances of child classes that fulfill the contract by providing their own concrete implementation of `calculate_energy`.
+Cannot create an instance of `ForceField` itself.
+Can only create instances of child classes that fulfill the contract by providing their own concrete implementation of `calculate_energy`.

 ### The Syntax: `ABC` and `@abstractmethod`